Tech and Trust Challenges: Emerging Trends in Somaliland Diaspora Response to Covid-19

 While the full implications of Covid-19 for diaspora assistance are still unfolding, it is likely that some important shifts, such as those highlighted here, are already underway.

-The authors are part of the Diaspora Humanitarianism in Complex Crises (D-Hum) research programme.
+The authors are part of the Diaspora Humanitarianism in Complex Crises (D-Hum) research program.

 - The UNIQUE Case For The International Recognition Of Somaliland